 The other day I was surfing the Society of Architectural Historians Digital Resources webpage scoping out all the neat links.
-As I checked out the pages I keep my eagle eye out for Mississippi connections.
+When checking out the pages I always keep my eagle eye out for Mississippi connections.
 So I was very excited… Read More ›

 March 22 is to be observed as Rosenwald School Day in Mississippi in the 3,416 negro schools of the state, when special programs covering all phases of negro education and community endeavor will be presented.